Privacy-Preserving Federated Learning with Differentially Private Hyperdimensional Computing

 The FedHDPrivacy framework also addresses the challenge of continuous learning in IoT systems, ensuring that models remain up-to-date and adaptive in dynamic environments.
 FedHDPrivacy controls the added noise to the model, maintaining a balance between privacy and accuracy.
 This control is especially crucial in a lifelong learning context, where cumulative noise over time can degrade performance.
 This is particularly valuable in real-world applications, where IoT devices continuously generate data and require models that can evolve over time.
 Moreover, FedHDPrivacy provides a robust defense against common privacy threats such as model inversion and membership inference attacks, making it a practical solution for safeguarding sensitive information in FL setups.

 For future work, exploring additional security measures, such as defenses against model posing and free-riding attacks, could further enhance the reliability of the system.
 Addressing these issues would help prevent dishonest participation in the FL process and improve the accuracy of the final model.
 Additionally, as IoT devices often record diverse data types, such as images, sensor signals, and textual data, expanding the FedHDPrivacy framework to handle multimodal data fusion—combining different data types for improved model performance—could offer significant advancements.
 Another promising avenue for future exploration would be the application of FedHDPrivacy in more complex IoT environments, such as edge computing, where low-latency and real-time processing are critical.
-Furthermore, enhancing the framework to adapt to different privacy budgets dynamically, based on varying data sensitivity across clients, could provide more tailored privacy solutions.
-Finally, investigating the impact of FedHDPrivacy on energy consumption and computational efficiency in resource-constrained IoT devices would provide insights into optimizing performance for large-scale deployments.
+Finally, enhancing the framework to adapt to different privacy budgets dynamically, based on varying data sensitivity across clients, could provide more tailored privacy solutions.